WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 - A root ad frame is served with `Allow-Cross-Origin-Event-Reporting: true` and sets automatic beacon data with `crossOriginExposed=true`.
 A cross-origin subframe is served with `Allow-Fenced-Frame-Automatic-Beacons: true`.
-  Automatic beacons triggered from the subframe will send with the data that was set in the root frame.
+  Automatic beacons triggered from the subframe will send with the `eventData` that was set in the root frame.

 #### Credentials in Beacons